fjulca-aguilar/CNN_TRIOSlib/README.md

 ```

 ## Getting started
-This (Notebook)[cnn_trioslib.ipynb] shows an example on how to use DeepTRIOS for text segmentation.
+This [notebook](/cnn_trioslib.ipynb/) shows an example on how to use DeepTRIOS for text segmentation.